benwainwright/www.benwainwright.me/blog-entries/a-case-study-in-type-erasure.md

 ## What's the key take away?

-When writing TypeScript, any part of your code that forms a "type annotation", will be erased at runtime, and so **cannot possibly change the behaviour of your code**.
+When writing TypeScript, any part of your code that forms a "type annotation" will be erased at runtime and so **cannot possibly change the behaviour of your code**.
 This means that this:

 ```TypeScript